LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ```
 However, **@data.type** is an invalid field name in Go programming language.
 To solve this issue, the **json** field's tag is used in the **Metadata** field to customize the field name for JSON object.
 ```
-Metadata string `json:"@odata.context,omitempty"`
+Metadata string `json:"@odata.type,omitempty"`
 ```
+**@odata.type** is set as a value for the **json** field's tag.
 The **omitempty** option specifies that the field should be omitted from the encoding if the field has an empty value, defined as false, 0, a nil pointer, a nil interface value, and any empty array, slice, map, or string.

 The value of **@odata.type** is unique and constant for each request type.
 It contains the OData's type name.
 For example, the value of **@odata.type** field for **TickHistoryMarketDepthExtractionRequest** is **#ThomsonReuters.Dss.Api.Extractions.ExtractionRequests.TickHistoryMarketDepthExtractionRequest**.
 It is inconvenient and prone to error, if this value is set by users.
 Therefore, a custom field's tag (**odata**) is defined for this **Metadata** field so the user doesn't need to specify its value when using the **TickHistoryMarketDepthExtractionRequest** type.